-Discover your Dosha: An Introduction to Ayurvedic Body Wisdom
+Discover your Dosha: An Introduction to Ayurvedic Body Awareness

-Ayurvedic wellness is a time tested tradition that excels at guiding individuals toward greater well-being through lifestyle habits, individualized diet recommendations, and mind-body practices.
+Ayurveda is a time tested health system that excels at guiding individuals toward greater well-being through lifestyle habits, individualized diet recommendations, and mind-body practices.

 What is Ayurveda?

 Ayurveda means the “knowledge or wisdom of life.”
-Ayurveda is a holistic system of health and well-being that originated in the ancient Indian Vedic system of knowledge and is considered the sister sciences of yoga as it shares with yoga the goals of optimal physical, mental and spiritual well-being.
-Ayurveda offers a holistic lifestyle approach to health including lifestyle habits and guidelines, specific body practices, individual diet recommendations, and herbal remedies.
+Ayurveda is a holistic system of health and well-being that originated in India and is considered the sister science to yoga as it shares with yoga the goals of optimal physical, mental and spiritual well-being.
+Ayurveda offers a holistic approach to health promoting lifestyle habits and guidelines, specific body practices, individual diet recommendations, and herbal remedies.

 A central concept in Ayurveda is the tridoshic system.
 Health is considered to be the balance of three basic energetic forces or principles called doshas.
 When these doshas are in a normal state in terms of quality and quantity, there is a balance.
 When the quality or quantity of a particular dosha shifts, there is an imbalance.

 In this post I give an overview of Ayurveda’s 3 dosha model.
-This knowledge can help you understand how to choose an appropriate diet, movement and lifestyle.
-Stepping into an understanding of Ayurveda allows you to align to your bio-rhythms and to the larger rhythm of nature.
+This knowledge can help you choose an appropriate diet, movement and lifestyle for your unique body and mind.

 When it comes to health, there is no one size fits all.

-Each of us is unique.
-Our mind-body is unique.
-Not understanding your body and constitution can lead to suffering.
-When you don’t know how to eat, move and care for your unique mind-body, you may make choices that don’t serve your body-mind and can cause problems in the short and long term such as:
+Every human is unique.
+Your mind-body is unique.
+Not understanding your unique physical and mental constitution can lead to suffering.
+When you don’t know how to eat, move and care for yourself, you may make choices that compromise your health and wellbeing.

 How I discovered Ayurveda

-I’ve had a life- long interest in healthy living.
-I come from a family that engaged in regular exercise and a love of the outdoors.
-I have always loved to cook and became interested early on in whole foods cooking.
-In college, I worked at a vegetarian collectively run restaurant and in college, I also discovered yoga.
-Through yoga, I began to learn more and more about my unique body mind, and I began to discover my innate strengths and limitations.
+I’ve had a life-long interest in healthy living.
+I come from a family that valued exercise and embraced healthy eating.
+In college, I learned whole foods cooking at a collectively-run vegetarian restaurant.
+At that time, I also discovered yoga.
+Through yoga, I began to learn more and more about my unique body and mind, and I began to discover my innate strengths and limitations.
 I became more and more curious about how to build a healthy life for myself.

-Nearly twenty years ago I was on retreat at Breitenbush Hot Springs and picked up the book Perfect Health by Deepak Chopra.
+Around that time, I read Perfect Health by Deepak Chopra.
 It was in this book that I first was introduced to the ideas of Ayurveda.
 Chopra writes:

 “Everywhere you look, your body is doing something unique with every molecule of air, water, and food you take in, guided by its innate tendencies.
 You have the choice to follow these tendencies or to modify them, but to recklessly oppose them is unnatural.
 In Ayurveda, living in tune with nature – easily comfortably and without strain – means respecting your uniqueness…